khanson679/khanson679.github.io/cv.md

 ---
-title: Resume/CV
+title: CV/Resume
 layout: default
-date: 2016-03-10
+date: 2019-12-09
 ---

 Below is a brief CV.
-Also available is a [detailed resume (PDF, slightly old)][resume].
+Also available is a [detailed resume (PDF)][resume].

 ## Education